-On average, a PHP client will attend 20 hours per week of therapy sessions broken into four hours a day, five times a week.
+On average, a PHP client will attend 30 hours per week of therapy sessions broken down into six hours per day, five days a week.
 PHP is considered a short-term but intensive program for substance users, which can last anywhere from four to six weeks.

 You must keep in mind, however, that these are averages.
 Each client that comes into PHP will bring unique factors and have specific needs.
 Depending on their needs and progress in previous programs, the client could end up staying for a shorter or longer period.

 The primary difference between PHP and other programs a client may encounter is the living arrangements and the number of hours spent in therapy.
 PHP revolves around substantial outpatient care for the client in need, meaning it targets a specific demographic of substance users.

 Those poised for PHP often require lower levels of care than those in detox or residential care.
 At this stage, the client has detoxed and been stabilized, meaning there is no risk of complications due to cessation from drugs or alcohol.
 PHP allows the client to experience inpatient therapy without living on-site.
 The client will remain in these therapy sessions most of the week, but will not dedicate an entire month specifically for addiction treatment.
 It allows them to alternative housing or home once treatment is complete.

 The intention is to provide flexibility and give freedom to the recovering substance user.
 It will allow the individual to pursue employment or ease back into their lives, such as parenting or working in the community.
 It will enable them to attend treatment and utilize their newly-founded skills in society.
 PHP is geared toward clients who still require therapeutic support but can participate in the community safely while remaining sober.

 READY TO GET HELP?